privacyguides/privacyguides.org/docs/browsers.en.md

 If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
 This option can be found in :gear: **Settings** → **Safari** → **General** → **Downloads**.

-#### Extensions

-We generally do not recommend installing [any extensions](https://www.sentinelone.com/blog/inside-safari-extensions-malware-golden-key-user-data/) as they increase your browser's attack surface; however, if you want content blocking, [AdGuard for Safari](#additional-resources) might be useful to you.

 ## Additional Resources

+We generally do not recommend installing any extensions as they increase your attack surface.
+However, uBlock Origin or AdGuard may prove useful if you value content blocking functionality.

 ### uBlock Origin